Improve Flexible Packaging Recyclability

 - Client Reporting: Deliver documented evidence of material makeup

-- Converter QA: Spot mixed input films before they enter your supply chain
+- Converter QA: Spot mixed input films before they enter your supply chain and avoid false recyclability claims

 trinamiX uses NIR spectroscopy combined with a tailored chemometric model to distinguish different polymer types and detect multi-material blends.
 The handheld scanner is operated via app, and delivers results within seconds.